Nepomuceno/ea-cli/README.md

 ### Give a service principal subscription creation permissions

-In order to do that you will need to know your billing account number ( not the GUID but the actual number) and your enrrolment account number ( not the GUID but the account number).
+In order to do that you will need to know your billing account number ( not the GUID but the actual number) and your enrollment account number ( not the GUID but the account number).

 ```bash
 ea-cli account give-creator-permission --billing-account-number <billing-account-number> --enrollment-account-number <enrollment-account-number> --principal-id <principal-id> --principal-tenant-id <principal-tenant-id>